-If you're over 50, you need a colonoscopy, so make sure your insurance covers it.
+If you're over 50, you need a colonoscopy, here are your options.

 At a certain age, a colonoscopy is necessary.
 It is a relatively straightforward procedure that protects you from developing colon or bowel cancer and can stop it from progressing.

 Since you're guaranteed to need one, it could be a good idea to see if health insurance covers colonoscopies.
-It's included in a basic policy so the procedure doesn't need to break the bank.
+In order to get covered for colonoscopies you'll need a bronze tier policy or higher.

 When might you have a colonoscopy?